-Research Poster Display and Competition
+Research Poster Competition and Display

-The Poster Session is an effective venue for researchers, industry and extension specialists to present new information pertinent to Ontario’s horticultural industry.
+Details: The Poster Session is an effective venue for researchers, industry and extension specialists to present new information pertinent to Ontario’s horticultural industry.
 Posters that present results from research trials, including pest management, crop production, new cultivars, and opportunities for marketing Ontario horticulture are welcomed.
 Posters should be approximately 120 cm x 90 cm (48” x 36”) in either portrait or landscape orientation.
 Please do not bring oversized posters.
 Both student and regular submissions are welcome.

+What are we looking for in 2026?
 Traditional research posters and infographics or other visual messaging tools that can convey appropriate details are encouraged.
 The complete poster is limited to one page only.
 As our target audience is predominantly comprised of growers and consultants, avoid technical language or jargon.

 Student Poster Competition

 The long-standing Student Poster Competition features student research conducted in the field of horticulture.
 The event offers students an opportunity to showcase their work to their target audience, compete for cash awards and to publish their posters online.
-In 2024 the competition will be limited to the first 20 applications so please get your forms in early.
+In 2026 the competition will be limited to the first 20 applications so please get your forms in early.
 Prizes are available as follows:

 1st Prize – $750